HOW TO AVOID TANGLED ELECTRICAL CORDS

 Learn How to Coil Cables from the London School of Sound in this fun video, below:

 For Step-by-Step photo representation, visit WikiHow’s Coil Any Kind of Cord.

 The Contractor’s Braid –

-If you work in HVAC like we do, this is the go-to way to coil our cords.
+If you work in HVAC as we do, this is the go-to way to coil our cords.
 The Contractor’s Braid allows for the seamless unraveling of longer, bulkier cords and the braiding technique looks quite aesthetically pleasing, for a bundle of cords!

 See this method demonstrated by Paul’s Tool Box, below:

 - Connect the male and female ends together

 - Make an overhand knot at the end

 - Make a chain of successive slip knots

 - Put your hand through the loop of the overhand knot that you just made and grab the two strands of cord beneath it